 More good news is that your implant restoration will never develop a cavity.
 Tooth decay targets healthy tooth structure; the porcelain of your new tooth is impervious to it.
 However, the implant post that rests in your jawbone can still be compromised by the development of gum disease, which also forms from oral bacteria and attacks your gums and jawbone.
 Other issues that could threaten your implant include bruxism (constant teeth-grinding) and TMJ disorder.
 Therefore, visiting your dentist for regular checkups and cleanings is also vital to making your dental implant last for life.

-Learn How to Properly Care for Your Dental Implants
+Learn How to Properly Care for Implants